johns-vanilla-php/johns-vanilla-php/README.md

 # Hello there!

 My name is John Stuttler.
-I have been building web sites since 2002 using vanilla PHP and MySQL.
+I have been building web sites since 1998.
+I began using PHP and MySQL in 2002.
 I am new to using Git, so you won't yet see much of my work, but it is coming!

 ## Repository Naming Scheme